Okta-PAM-Resource-Kit/flo-packs/server-cleanup/readme.md

 # Server Cleanup

-# Note: This Okta Workflows Flo Pack is not supported by Okta and needs to be fully tested before use to ensure it works as expected.
+# Note: This Okta Workflow is not supported by Okta, and no warranty is expressed or implied.
+Please review and understand all scripts before using.
+Use at your own risk.

 This Okta Workflows Flo Pack is designed to help Okta ASA customers to proactively remove servers from their environment after they have been decommisioned.